nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_bundle_structures.md

 - **[ITK-MessageHeader-2](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-MessageHeader-2)** - A NHS Digital Profile of the FHIR MessageHeader resource.
 - **[CareConnect-ITK-Header-Practitioner-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Header-Practitioner-1)** - An ITK Header Profile of the FHIR Practitioner resource.
 - **[CareConnect-ITK-Header-Organization-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Header-Organization-1)** - An ITK Header Profile of the FHIR Organization resource.
-- **Payload** - Any FHIR Resource.
+- **Payload - one of the following:**
+-- **One or more FHIR Resource.**
+-- **The [ITK-Document-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Document-Bundle-1) containing a composition and one or more FHIR Resources.**
+-- **The [ITK-Payload-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Payload-Bundle-1) containing one or more FHIR Resources.**

-## ITK Send Payload Bundle Diagram ##
+## ITK3 Messaging Distribution Bundle Diagram ##

-The diagram shows the referencing between the profiles in the bundle which make up the Send Payload Message.
+The diagram shows the referencing between the profiles in the bundle which make up the a typical ITK3 Messaging Distribution Bundle.

 <img src="images/explore/send_payload_message.png" style="width: 75%;max-width: 75%;">

-## ITK Send Payload Example ##
+## ITK3 Messaging Distribution Bundle Example ##

 <script src="https://gist.github.com/IOPS-DEV/6d9972c89354a0cdd07714464fdb5698.js"></script>

-## ITK Infrastructure Acknowledgement Bundle ##
+## ITK3 Response Bundle ##

-ITK Infrastructure Acknowledgements are used to convey information from the receiving system back to the sending system, the messages are clinically agnostic and relay information regarding errors in the Send Payload Bundle, such as a failure in schema validation.
-This Acknowledgement message also allows systems to acknowledge that a message was received without error.
-When a message is received without error at the infrastructure layer it may subsequently error later at the business layer.
+ITK3 Responses are used to convey information from the receiving system back to the sending system, the messages are clinically agnostic and relay information regarding errors in the received ITK3 Messaging Distribution Bundle, such as a failure in validation due to incorrect structure.
+This Response message also allows systems to report that a message was received without error.
+When a message is received without error at the infrastructure or Technical layer it may subsequently error later at the business layer.

 The Bundle consists of the following FHIR Resource Profiles.